Glossary

 Overview

-BERT is essentially an encoder stack of the Transformer architecture.
-Unlike the original Transformer model, which includes both an encoder and a decoder, BERT uses only the encoder component.
-BERT’s architecture consists of multiple layers (either 12 or 24 Transformer blocks), with each layer comprising self-attention mechanisms and feed-forward neural networks.
+BERT is an encoder stack of the Transformer architecture (uses only the encoder, not the decoder).
+It consists of multiple layers (12 or 24 Transformer blocks), each with self-attention and feed-forward neural networks.

 Tokenization and Embedding